uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In contrast, funding to support Inuit-language initiatives is estimated at $44 per Inuk per year.[^94]

 The Commission believes that a multi-pronged approach to Aboriginal language preservation—if implemented, honourably resourced, and sustained— might prevent further increase in the litigation of Aboriginal language rights, and the increased international criticism of Canada’s policy towards Aboriginal-language rights.
-This approach will require full, good-faith consultation, which recognizes that although Aboriginal communities have the necessary knowledge, particularly among their Elders, to preserve their<!--x-->
-own languages, additional support is needed.
+This approach will require full, good-faith consultation, which recognizes that although Aboriginal communities have the necessary knowledge, particularly among their Elders, to preserve their <!-- page 210 -->own languages, additional support is needed.
 The outcome of the consultation should be legislation and policies that affirm the importance of Canada’s Indigenous languages, and allocate adequate funding to ensure their preservation.

 #### Calls to Action